isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Fetch personalized offers from the decisioning services enabled in the datastreams e.g. Adobe Target, Adobe Journey Optimizer Offer Decisioning.
 * Track user interactions with those offers.

-### Android Campaign Standard 1.0.9

-* Fixed a compatibility issue seen when using the Campaign Standard and Messaging In-App beta extensions in the same mobile app.

 ## May 26, 2022